abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/argo-cd-gcp/argocd-install-and-access.md

 ## Overview

-In this section, you install **Argo CD** on your Arm64 GKE cluster and access it securely from your browser and CLI.
+In this section, you install Argo CD on an Arm64-based Google Kubernetes Engine (GKE) cluster and make it accessible through both a web browser and the Argo CD CLI.

+By the end of this guide, you will have:

+* Argo CD installed using official upstream manifests
+* External browser access to the Argo CD UI
+* Admin credentials retrieved securely
+* The Argo CD CLI is installed and authenticated

 ## Install Argo CD
-Install Argo CD on the Arm64 GKE cluster using official upstream manifests in the `argocd` namespace.
+This step installs all Argo CD components into a dedicated Kubernetes namespace using the official manifests maintained by the Argo project.

 **Create namespace:**